One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 1. You're a parent, we know you're busy and time is of the essence.
 If you need one more reason to love this recipe, here it is: it's a one pot meal.
 We're not sure about you, but that means a lot to us…since we have plenty of messes to clean up around the house thanks to the children we adore!

-2. This dish is also incredibly flavourful–we know that when babies are exposed to a variety of textures and tastes, they grow up to be more adventurous eaters!
+2. This dish is also incredibly flavourful-we know that when babies are exposed to a variety of textures and tastes, they grow up to be more adventurous eaters!
+Speaking of flavor, we did the same thing when we developed our sumac beef recipe--just imagine slow cooked tender pull apart beef--that's it!

-3. Okay sorry, not sorry, there’s another reason.
-This recipe contains all the components that make up a balanced baby meal–if you’ve taken our e-course, you know the drill: fat, iron and vitamin C is the perfect trio and you get all of this in Sofrito Beef, Beans and Rice.
+3. Okay sorry, not sorry, there's another reason.
+This recipe contains all the components that make up a balanced baby meal-if you've taken our Start Solids Confidently e-course, you know the drill: fat, iron and vitamin C is the perfect trio and you get all of this in Sofrito Beef, Beans and Rice.

 How to adapt the sofrito for your baby's age and stage

-Puréed Texture: Place beef mixture into a blender or food processor.
-Blend until you reach a consistency that suits your baby’s ability, adding water, breastmilk or formula if necessary.
+Puréed Texture: Place ground beef mixture into a blender or food processor.
+Blend until you reach a consistency that suits your baby's ability, adding water, breastmilk or formula if necessary.

 Handheld: Place a couple of tablespoons of the mixture in your hand.
 Squish it to form a log shape.
 You can then pass this to your baby to hold and explore!